KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 modules.
 The source updates for the modules themselves will still occur unless you pass [--no-src](#cmdline-no-src) as well.

-This can be useful if you are frequently re-running kdesrc-build since the metadata does not change very often.
+This can be useful if you are frequently re-running kde-builder since the metadata does not change very often.
 But note that many other features require the metadata to be available.
-You might want to consider running kdesrc-build with the [--metadata-only](#cmdline-metadata-only) option one time and then using this option for subsequent runs.
+You might want to consider running kde-builder with the [--metadata-only](#cmdline-metadata-only) option one time and then using this option for subsequent runs.